Omphale: Heracles and Omphale

 it was shameful for Heracles to serve an Oriental woman in this fashion, but there are many late Hellenistic and Roman references in texts and art to Heracles being forced to do women's work and even wear women's clothing and hold a basket of wool while Omphale and her maidens did their spinning.
 Omphale even wore the skin of the Nemean Lion and carried Heracles' olive-wood club.
 No full early account survives to supplement the later vase-paintings.

 But it was also during his stay in Lydia that Heracles captured the city of the Itones and enslaved them, killed Syleus who forced passersby to hoe his vineyard, and then captured the Cercopes.

 After some time, Omphale freed Heracles and took him as her husband.
-They travelled to the grove of Dionysus and planned to celebrate the rites of Bacchus at dawn.
+They travelled to the grove of Dionysus and planned to celebrate the rites of Dionysus at dawn.
 Heracles slept alone in a bed covered with the clothes of Omphale.
 The Greek god Pan hoped to have his way with Omphale and crept naked into the bed of Heracles who threw Pan to the floor and laughed.

 Sons of Heracles in Lydia

 Diodorus Siculus (4.31.8) and Ovid in his Heroides (9.54) mention a son named Lamos.
-But Bibliotheca (2.7.8) gives the name of the son of Heracles and Omphale as Agelaus.
+But Bibliotheca (2.7.8) gives the name of the son of Heracles and Omphale as Agelaus, whom the family of Croesus was descended from.

 Pausanias (2.21.3) gives yet another name, mentioning Tyrsenus, son of Heracles by "the Lydian woman", by whom Pausanias presumably means Omphale.
 This Tyrsenus supposedly first invented the trumpet, and Tyrsenus' son Hegeleus taught the Dorians with Temenus how to play the trumpet and first gave to Athena the surname Trumpet.

 The name Tyrsenus appears elsewhere as a variant of Tyrrhenus, whom many accounts bring from Lydia to settle the Tyrsenoi/ Tyrrhenians/ Etruscans in Italy.
 Dionysius of Halicarnassus (1.28.1) cites a tradition that the supposed founder of the Etruscan settlements was Tyrrhenus, the son of Heracles by Omphale the Lydian, who drove the Pelasgians out of Italy from the cities north of the Tiber river.
 Dionysius gives this as an alternate to other versions of Tyrrhenus' ancestry.

 Herodotus (1.7) refers to a Heraclid dynasty of kings who ruled Lydia, yet were perhaps not descended from Omphale, writing, "The Heraclids, descended from Heracles and the slave-girl of Iardanus...."
 Omphale as slave-girl seems odd.
 However, Diodorus Siculus relates that when Heracles was still Omphale's slave, before Omphale (daughter of Iardanus) set Heracles free and married him, Heracles fathered a son, Cleodaeus, on a slave-woman.
 This fits, though in Herodotus the son of Heracles and the slave-girl of Iardanus is named Alcaeus.